Opposition presses Kishida on COVID-19 and economic policy in Diet questioning

 “First of all, it’s extremely important for us to aim for growth and we’ll do everything we can to achieve this goal,” Kishida said.
 “This is something we learned from the failure of the years when the DPJ was in office.”

-On diplomacy, Edano addressed the need to revamp the Japan-U.S. Status of Forces Agreement — allowing Japanese authorities to enter U.S. bases in the event of an accident or a criminal case — and asked Kishida’s view on the relationship between Taiwan and China.
+On diplomacy, Edano addressed the need to revamp the Japan-U.S. Status of Forces Agreement, so Japanese authorities can enter U.S. bases in the event of an accident or a criminal case, and asked Kishida’s view on the relationship between Taiwan and China.

 The prime minister did not express urgency about revising the treaty immediately.
 Regarding Taiwan, he restated the government’s position, which calls for a peaceful resolution to the issue based on dialogue between Taipei and Beijing.